🌊 📡 💡

 CREST TROUGH RESTING POSITION WAVELENGTH AMPLITUDE

 Step 1: tap a word below.
-Step 2: tap the spot on the wave where it belongs.
+Step 2: tap the matching part or measurement on the wave.
+Dotted circles mark single points; dashed lines mark lines and distances.

 Pick a word to begin.